victoirelinder/3-musketeers/cash/README.md

 # cash
 ## Features
-- Convert one currency to an other thans to this JavaScript module
+- Convert one currency to an other thanks to this JavaScript module
 - Choose between a list of [32 currencies](https://github.com/victoirelinder/3-musketeers/tree/master/cash/lib)